Giveth/giveth-docs/dapps/testingGIVeconomy.md

 ### GIVgarden
-The GIVgarden staging deployment uses both Gnosis Chain (formerly xDai).
-The token used for this deployment is *DRGIV3*
+The GIVgarden staging deployment uses both Kovan Network and Gnosis Chain (formerly xDai Network).
+The token used for this deployment is *DRGIV3*.

 :::info
 DRGIV3 can be wrapped in the [DRGIV3 Garden](https://gardens-staging.1hive.org/#/xdai/garden/0x16388d99199a74810fc572049b3d4d657e7d5deb) to receive gDRGIV3.
 This is the same action as staking your DRGIV3 in the GIVgarden Staking in the GIVfarm on Gnosis Chain.